-While legislators are optimistic that NC mobile sports betting legislation will pass in the first legislative window of 2023, that’s not all that may be on the docket.
+While legislators are optimistic that North Carolina sports betting legislation will pass in the first legislative window of 2023, that’s not all that may be on the docket.
 North Carolina pro teams and pro sports leagues that have events in North Carolina have all come together to try and push legislators to give the majority of operator licenses to them.

 It will be one of the many issues North Carolina legislators must address to pass a North Carolina sports betting bill.
 Last summer, when a sports betting bill was brought to the floor, it failed by a single vote.
 It failed largely due to regulatory arguments not necessarily on the merit of whether sports betting should be allowed.

 If it were as simple as a yes/no vote on whether sports betting should be allowed, it would likely be a majority yes vote.
 Let’s hope that regulatory issues do not get in the way of passing sports betting legislation once again.